 The Hair Care series examines hair care articles from my childhood.
-Growing up as a biracial/Black kid in a mostly white community I had a complex relationship with my hair that evolved into shame as I approached adolescence.
-My hair wouldn’t do the things that all the other girls’ hair did, and aside from my sister, I didn’t know any other girls with hair like me.
-It took me over 20 years, but now as an adult, I love my hair; it has become most wonderful connector between me and other biracial and Black women, and has activated countless conversations about self-love, personal care, and identity.
-My hair used to make me feel isolated, but now it reminds me that I’m part of a community; and my hair connects me to my ancestors - a legacy of strong, beautiful people who survived.
+Growing up as biracial/Black in a mostly white community, I had a complex relationship with my hair that evolved into shame as I approached adolescence.
+My hair wouldn’t do the things that the other girls’ hair did, and aside from my sister, I didn’t know any other girls with hair like me.
+It took me over 20 years, but now as an adult, I love my hair; it has become the most wonderful connector between me and other biracial and Black women, and it has activated countless conversations about self-love, personal care, and identity.
+My hair used to make me feel isolated, but now it reminds me that I am part of a community; and, my hair connects me to my ancestors - a legacy of strong, beautiful people who survived.